krateoplatformops/finops-operator-focus/README.md

 The exporter container is created in the namespace of the CR.
 The exporter container looks for a secret in the CR namespace called `registry-credentials-default`

-Detailed information on FOCUS can be found at the [official website](focus.finops.org/#specification).
+Detailed information on FOCUS can be found at the [official website](https://focus.finops.org/#specification).

 ## Installation
 ### Prerequisites
 - go version v1.21.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
-- Access to a Kubernetes v1.30.0+ cluster.
+- Access to a Kubernetes v1.30.0+ cluster: Kubernetes must have the `CustomResourceFieldSelectors` feature gate enabled.

 ### Installation with HELM
 ```sh